maxhougas/dicom/README.md

   - The file `anotherdicom.dcm` will be parsed.
   - The internal representation of `anotherdicom.dcm` will be recursively processed.
   - A JSON representation of the data from `anotherdicom.dcm` will be appended to `cool.json`.
+- This program is not capable of ennumerating a directory.
+If external means are used to do so, processing an entire directory is possible.
+  - Such a line could be `./dcmproc -p path/to/dicoms/ -f "$(ls -1 path/to/dicoms)" -yro out.yml -l logfile`

 ###### [Go to Top](#top)
 ###### [Go to ToC](#table-of-contents)